dantebado/vibed-traveller/README.md

 ## Backend

 The backend is built with Go using the Gin framework and provides a simple HTTP API.
+The project follows Go best practices with a clean, modular structure and simple configuration management.

 ### Prerequisites